The Gunny Sack

 Step Four: Dry Ingredients

-If you prefer you can whisk together the flour, baking soda, and salt in a separate bowl before adding it to the cookie dough.
+Combine the all-purpose flour, baking soda, and salt in a separate bowl.
+Then, add it to the batter and stir until combined.

 Step Five: Oatmeal and M&Ms

-When making Chrismas Oatmeal M & M Cookies, you can use either the old-fashioned (aka rolled) oats or the quick cooking oats.
+When making Chrismas oatmeal M & M cookies, you can use either old-fashioned oats (also called rolled oats) or quick-cooking oats.
 The old-fashioned oats make for chewier cookies with more texture.

 Step Six: Dough Balls

 When forming the cookie dough balls, I always use a cookie dough scoop.
-For this recipe, I used a medium dough scoop which holds two tablespoons.
+For this recipe, I used a medium #40 dough scoop that holds about two tablespoons.

 Step Seven: Bake

-Another thing I’ve learned about baking cookies is to cool the baking sheets before making the next batch.
+Don’t forget to allow the baking sheets to cool before making the next batch.
 Starting with a cool pan allows the cookies to rise and bake as they were meant to.

 How To Freeze Cookie Dough

-When ready to make, put the frozen cookie dough balls directly on a parchment-covered baking sheet (no need to thaw them first).
+• When ready to bake the oatmeal Christmas cookies, put the frozen cookie dough balls directly on a parchment-covered baking sheet (no need to thaw them first).
 Bake at 350˚F for 8-11 minutes.

-Try Soft Rain Cookies from Taste of Home for an old-fashioned cookie for the holidays.
+• Try Soft Rain Cookies from Taste of Home for an old-fashioned holiday cookie.

 ↑ Click stars to rate!